-When a hotelier delivers their message on social media and in their content, the main goal is to get a reaction from the audience.
-That reaction can be a follower on social media, a ‘like’ or share of a blog, a visit** to the hotel site, and ultimately, the direct booking of a room from their site.
-Most hotel brands believe that as long as they constantly post content and interact with their followers that they will generate the responses they seek.
-But there is another key to creating effective content: the brand’s voice.
-The voice of the content is the way that your hotel expresses their message on social media and in marketing content.
-In other words, it’s your brand’s attitude and personality that permeates through the content.
-When you discover your brand’s voice and use it properly, travelers and followers should be able to easily recognize your hotel as the creator of the content.
+When you deliver your message through your content, the main goal is to get a reaction from the audience.
+That reaction can be a follower on social media, a ‘like’ or share of a blog, a visit** to the hotel site, and ultimately, the direct booking of a room from their website.
+Most hotel brands believe that as long as they continuously post content and interact with their followers that they will generate the responses they seek.
+But there is another key to creating compelling content: the brand’s voice.
+The voice of the content is the way that your hotel expresses its message on social media and in marketing content.
+In other words, it’s your brand’s attitude and personality that permeates through the material.
+When you discover your brand’s voice and use it properly, travelers and followers should be able to recognize your hotel as the creator of the content easily.
 Voice can directly alter the effect that your content has on your audience.
 But first, you must learn how to develop your brand’s voice.

 There are common voice mistakes that many brands make that you should avoid if you want your hotel to be successful.
 The biggest mistake is that a brand’s content lacks any voice at all.
-When your content lacks a voice, your hotel brand can come off as boring, robotic, and inhuman.
+When your content lacks a view, your hotel brand can come off as dull, robotic, and inhuman.
 Your brand can also have too many voices.
-Some marketing professionals think that having multiple voices can attract a larger audience, but in reality it causes your brand to lack a sense of identity.
+Some marketing professionals think that having multiple views can attract a larger audience, but in reality, it causes your brand to lack a sense of identity.
 A brand with too many voices is like having multiple personalities.
-Also, some brands tend to copy the voice of other brands which causes them to look inauthentic and can ruin the trust between the brand and the consumer.
+Also, some brands tend to copy the sound of other brands, which causes them to look inauthentic and can ruin the trust between the brand and the consumer.
 Using too much jargon in your content can also be off-putting to those who may not be familiar with specific hotel colloquialisms.
 One of the most preventable mistakes is the presence of spelling and grammar errors in the content.
-An abundance of errors can make your brand appear uneducated and unprofessional.
+An abundance of failures can make your brand appear uneducated and unprofessional.
 For the best results, it’s a great idea to have someone ensure that the voice in your messages is consistent and that all content is free of errors.

 Finding a voice depends on how well you know your hotel brand.
-It may seem simple to figure out, but it’ll will take a lot of research and self examination to figure out.
+It may seem simple to figure out, but it’ll take a lot of research and self-examination to figure out.
 Understanding the culture, community, and personality of your brand are the first steps to figuring out the voice you want to use.
-Also examine the psychology of your audience and learn the things that appeal to them.
-Once you have our voice figured out, you can apply it to your content and social media posts and hopefully resonate more with your target audience.
+Also, examine the psychology of your audience and learn the things that appeal to them.
+Once you have your tone figured out, you can apply it to your content and social media posts and hopefully resonate more with your target audience.